sestinj/the-x/os3/wdd.md

 Error: "Mapping terminated before handling trigger: oneshot canceled" Other than this error subgraph might otherwise seem to be working but queries show that it is empty.

 Solution: Check that your graph-cli version matches the one used in the .yaml file. ex) 0.0.4 or 0.0.6.
 Moving to 0.0.4 fixed this for me on 1/16/22

+---

+Subjects: Apollo, GraphQL

+Error: readQuery or readFragment is returning null even though the data is in the cache.

+Solution: readQuery should only be used when you want to replicate an EXACT query that has been performed.
+If you want a different data shape, you must use readFragment.
+If readFragment isn't working, make sure the id you use is in the form of "Token:0x00roiwjfaoishj892jr0u093u", i.e., you must add the object type and a colon before the actual id.